Skip to product information

 These strings are just done on monofilament (fishing line) so if you want them as a necklace I would encourage you to restring them and finish them with proper clasps.

-The smaller beads are all the same size (or close) - approximately 3/16".
-The larger string are graduated in size and go from approximately 1/4" up to 1/2"
+The string are graduated in size and go from approximately 1/4" up to 1/2"